-The UK now has a range of different temporary car insurance providers which means getting a cheap deal for a few days of cover could well be possible easily and quickly online.
+The UK now has a range of different temporary car insurance providers which means getting a cheap deal for anywhere between 24 hours to 30 days of cover could well be possible easily and quickly online.

 Gone are the days of having to call around different brokers to try and arrange an alteration to your existing policy.
 A quick search on the Web should return a list of providers and the chance to get a few quotes within minutes.